History of Laos: Regional kingdoms (1707–1779)

-Throughout the 1760s and 1770s the kingdoms of Siam and Burma competed against each other in a bitter armed rivalry, and sought out alliances with the Lao kingdoms to strengthen their relative positions by adding to their own forces and denying them to their enemy.
+Throughout the 1760s and 1770s the kingdoms of Siam and Burma competed against each other in an armed rivalry, and sought out alliances with the Lao kingdoms to strengthen their relative positions by adding to their own forces and denying them to their enemy.
 As a result, the use of competing alliances would further militarize the conflict between the northerly Lao kingdoms of Luang Prabang and Vientiane.
-Between the two major Lao kingdoms if an alliance with one was sought by either Burma or Siam, the other would tend to support the remaining side.
+Between the 2 Lao kingdoms if an alliance with 1 was sought by either Burma or Siam, the other would tend to support the remaining side.
 The network of alliances shifted with the political and military landscape throughout the latter half of the eighteenth century.